johnzl-777/EPROM-Dumper/README.md

 ## To-Do

-These are things I might possibly consider doing with the program later in time.
+These are things I might possibly consider doing with the EPROM dumper later in time.

 ### High priority
 * Experiment with increasing baud rate